 Mission Statement: Gainesville Girls Rock Camp is an organization that uses music and performance as a platform to encourage self-esteem, self-expression, and community for girls and gender-expansive youth.

-GGRC primarily functions as a week-long summer day camp that accepts regional girls aged 9-17 years old.
+GGRC primarily functions as a week-long summer day camp that accepts regional youth aged 9-17 years old.
 Campers are taught to play an instrument and are placed into bands.
 With the encouragement of their camp counselors, each band writes a song which they ultimately perform at a live music venue downtown at a public showcase following camp for their friends and families.
 Throughout the week, the campers also attend workshops aimed at enhancing their self-esteem such as self-defense, poetry & lyric workshops, dance classes, art therapy, women’s history workshops, and guided group discussions about boundaries & consent.
 As campers gain fluency on their instruments over the week, open mics and jam sessions break out during free time.
 Volunteers encourage a playful and respectful non-violent atmosphere that facilitates friendship and a supportive and positive camp culture.
-Gainesville Girls Rock Camp is entirely run by local women-identified and non-binary volunteers, many of whom are musicians themselves and perform in local bands.
+Gainesville Girls Rock Camp is entirely run by local women-identified and gender-expansive volunteers, many of whom are musicians themselves and perform in local bands.
 To keep the camp population diverse, organizers strive to keep camp fees low and offer both full and partial scholarships, as well as free lunch and snacks each day of camp.
 GGRC is able to cover the costs of camp through community outreach throughout the year which includes musical benefits, film screenings, and tabling, among other forms of outreach.